Port Washington, New York: New York State Assembly

-Port Washington is located in the New York State Senate's 7th State Senate district, which as of August 2022 is represented in the New York State Senate by Anna Kaplan (D–North Hills).

 Federal representation

 United States Congress

-Port Washington is located in New York's 3rd congressional district, which as of January 2023 is represented in the United States Congress by George Santos (R–New York).
+Port Washington is in New York's 3rd congressional district, which as of January 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

 Like the rest of New York, Port Washington is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Port Washington voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Port Washington voters voted for Kamala D. Harris (D).

 Parks and recreation

+There are several public parks in Port Washington.
+These include: